bob8whiskey/bob8whiskey.github.io/_posts/2018-02-10-sampling-ireland-4.md

 6. Stick to 30 - 50 mL intake every day with rare exception
 7. Stick with my current drinking plan (even when I just want to drink Lagavulin)

 To address point 7, yes, I really want some Lagavulin... but it's time to finish up this tiny bottle of Jameson.
-I'm going to drink it along with its Midlteon distillery stablemate Redbreast 12.
+I'm going to drink it tonight along with its Midleton distillery stablemate Redbreast 12.

 To address points 3 and 4, I've formed my initial impressions over the last few days.
-There's some common Irish something or other that links all these whiskeys together but I can't quite describe it.
-Fortunately, the magnificent bastards over at the Whiskey Vault tasted Redbreast 12 along with Jameson and Green Spot:
+There is some common something-or-other that links all these Irish whiskeys together but I can't quite describe it.
+Fortunately, the magnificent bastards over at the Whiskey Vault are here to help:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/I6stmin_260" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 To summarize their notes:

-#### Redbreast 12
+### Redbreast 12

 * They call this the quintessential Irish whiskey
 * Nose: Butter with honey like a biscuit (I feel you, Rex).
-Daniel calls this out as the classical note you'll experience with every Irish whiskey distilled with the single pot still process.
+Daniel calls this out as the classical note you'll experience with evenry Irish whiskey distilled with the single pot still process.
 The process uses a mix of malted and unmalted barley.
-There's a bit more going on here to
-* This was aged in [Oloroso sherry casks](https://en.wikipedia.org/wiki/Oloroso)
+* This expression was finished in [Oloroso sherry casks](https://en.wikipedia.org/wiki/Oloroso) that impart some darker fruit notes.
+* Rex: "This reminds me of a more complex Jameson"
+* Rex thinks this is better than Green Spot.
+Daniel thinks Green Spot is better.

+### Jameson

+* Harsher on the nose but with green apples.
+Spice and bright and flashy.

+### Green Spot (I unfortunately don't have any to compare)

+* Brighter and lighter with saltwater and coconut
+* Daniel: "Magical coconut note"

+### My revised takes

+I love the honey butter biscuit note.
+That does a pretty good job of describing what I've experienced as the quintessential Irish flavor.
+It's creamy and a little sweet and chewy.

+Describing Redbreast 12 as a more complex Jameson matches up exactly with my initial impressions and I stick to it.
+I get a lot more alcohol burn from the Jameson despite them both being at 40% ABV.
+I'm not quite picking up the fruit notes they talk about in the Redbreast but detect an overall sweetness.

-I'll be back tomorrow with my last
+I'll be back tomorrow to wrap up this short sampling of Ireland.

 Whiskey Bob signing off.